0uki/0uki/README.md

 <h3 align="center"></h3>

 - 🔭 I’m currently working on something cool!
-- 🌱 I’m currently learning in NUFE.
+- 🌱 I’m currently learning in NUFE (Nanjing)
 - 👯 I’m looking to collaborate in everything.
 - 💬 Phrase: I guess I write code.
 Many languages ... but aren't they really just the same thing.
 - 📫 How to reach me: